Associate Professor, School of Physical Therapy

 Assistant Professor, Physician Assistant Medicine

-- 2010 – Present, Assistant Professor of Biology, Lynchburg College
+- 2010 – Present, Assistant Professor of Biology, University of Lynchburg

 - Adjunct Faculty Member: Fisher College